Welcome to NZGamer

 For example, if you write a blog that gets 20 votes at an average of four stars, you’ll receive over 400 points!

-Frequent Flyer - Visit the site each day to collect one point!
+Frequent Flyer - Visit the site each day to collect ten points!

-Load an Avatar - You’re more than just a name.
-Load up an image to collect extra points!
+Customise Your Profile - You’re more than just a name.
+Load up an avatar and profile header image to collect extra points for each!
 Keep the image PG please!

 List Your Nicknames - Load up your online usernames for Xbox Live, PlayStation Network, Wii or Steam.
 It gives you the ability to meet up with other Kiwis online too!